dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 > **Note:**
 >
 > Checking the box will display the action as a "quick-access" chip instead of just listing it in the menu.
 >
+> Chips can’t be reordered.
+The order of appearance will be:
+> - Mark for follow-up
+> - Transfer TEI
+> - Complete Enrollment
+> - Cancel Enrollment
+> - More enrollments
+>
+> By default, all the chips are unselected and the Quick actions bar is not available in the Android app.
 >
 > ![](resources/images/capture-app-appearance-program-specific-quick-action.png)
 >